tjparmen/Parmentier-et-al.-Biol-Reviews-2020/README Biol Rev.txt

 GENERAL INFORMATION

-1. Title of Dataset: "Differential transport of a guild of mutualistic root aphids by the ant Lasius flavus” published in Current Zoology
+1. Title of Dataset: "The topology and drivers of ant–symbiont networks across Europe” published in Biological Reviews

 2. Author Information
 	A. Principal Investigator Contact Information